Owasso senior Eli Hall named 2023 National Merit scholarship winner

 Owasso High School senior Eli Hall was recently named a National Merit scholarship winner.

-Hall was among 2,500 students across the country who were selected from a pool of more than 15,000 scholarship finalists in February.
-Will Ehrhart, of Owasso, was also named a finalist at that time.
+Hall was among 2,500 students across the country who were selected from a pool of more than 15,000 scholarship finalists named in February.

+Will Ehrhart and Carina Galutia, both of Owasso, were also named finalists at that time.

 National Merit scholarship winners are the finalists in each state judged to have the strongest combination of accomplishments, skills and potential for success in rigorous college studies.